RocketChat/docs-old/guides/administrator-guides/custom-sounds.md

 # Custom sounds

-Rocket.Chat allows you to add custom sound files that can be used as notification sound.
+Rocket.Chat allows you to add custom sound files that can be used as a notification sound.
 Users can customize their notification sound preferences for specific channels.

-Upload sound filesin the MP3 format.
+Upload sound files in MP3 format.

 ## Add a Custom Sound

-* Go to the `Administration` tab
+* Go to the **Administration** tab
-* Select your Custom Sounds
+* Select  **Custom Sounds**
-* Click on the Add symbol \(**+**\) in the right side bar
+* Click  the **+** on the top right
-* Enter a name for you sound
+* Enter a name for your custom sound
-* Browse and choose a MP3 file
+* Browse and choose an MP3 file
 * Press **Save**

 ## Use your Custom Sound

-See [Notification Preferences](../user-guides/channels/#notifications-preferences) to use this custom sound as a notification.
+See [Notification Preferences](../../user-guides/channels/#notifications-preferences) to use this custom sound as a notification.

 ## Delete/Edit Custom Sound